Scoliosis: Management

+Our lack of understanding of the etiology and pathogenesis of scoliosis makes it difficult to manage.
 Scoliosis curves do not straighten out on their own.
 Many children have slight curves that do not need treatment.
-In these cases, the children grow up to lead normal body posture by itself, even though their small curves never go away.
-If the patient has a larger curve and they are still growing, it is important to monitor the curve for change by periodic examination and standing x-rays as needed.
-The rise in spinal abnormalities require examination by an orthopaedic surgeon to determine if active treatment is needed.
+In these cases, the children grow up to lead a normal body posture by itself, even though their small curves never go away.
+If the patient is still growing and has a larger curve, it is important to monitor the curve for change by periodic examination and standing x-rays as needed.
+The rise in spinal abnormalities requires examination by a neurosurgeon to determine if active treatment is needed.
+Although AIS normally does not cause health problems throughout development, the observable changes in appearance can have a substantial impact on teenagers, leading to quality-of-life concerns and, in extreme cases, emotional stress.

 The traditional medical management of scoliosis is complex and is determined by the severity of the curvature and skeletal maturity, which together help predict the likelihood of progression.

 The conventional options for children and adolescents are: